HyacinthBots/website/docs/about.md

 quite a beautiful flower, if we say so ourselves.
 Our logo is inspired from the Hyacinth flower itself.

-Upon naming our organisation, we swiftly transferred Lily into the organisation and began to work on building ourselves up as a community, moving into our [Discord server](https://discord.gg/hy2329fcTZ) and begging to formalise proceedings.
+Upon naming our organisation, we swiftly transferred Lily into the organisation and began to work on building ourselves up as a community, moving into our [Discord server](https://discord.gg/hy2329fcTZ) and beginning to formalise proceedings.

 As an organisation, Hyacinth has 3 core principles that are present in every project:
 1. **Free**: All our bots are free to use, period.